 In the voiceover studio, actors will be directed to enter a glass-enclosed booth and, through headphones, you will be directed by the creatives or engineer on the other side.
 The session will usually only last a few hours.

-Let’s say you’re a voiceover newbie and you’ve just nailed your audition and booked your first big gig.
-First of all: congratulations!
-Just like auditioning, a lot of commercial voiceover work can be done at the professional level remotely through the tools and at-home techniques listed above, but that’s often not the case for animated series and videogames.
+Just like auditioning, a lot of commercial voiceover work can be done at the professional level remotely through the tools and at-home techniques listed above, but that’s often not the case for animated series and video games.
 Directors want you in the recording studio (sometimes with other actors) to really perfect the vision of whatever talking animal or ninja warrior you happen to playing onscreen.

 It’s important to remember, too, that just because you were the voice deemed fit for the job––whether it be an animated series or a commercial for a particular client––you should expect some direction while in the booth.
 To help in that direction, actors will often be told the emotional state of their characters, or they will be told what’s onscreen.
 Sometimes, they’ll even be shown a rough cut of the animation they’re speaking for.